MYSTERY SCIENCE THEATER 3000

 End: J&TB sing “Satellite of Love”

-Joe’s notes: This show featured the last Gamera film of the KTMA series.
+• This show featured the last Gamera film of the KTMA series.
 For the first time ever, J&TB did not listen to any viewer calls.
-There’s also a tiny continuity error: at the end of the last episode, Joel announced the name of this week’s film; however, everyone seems shocked by the fact that they’re doing another Gamera movie this week!
+There’s also a tiny continuity error: at the end of the last episode, Joel announced the name of this week’s film.
+And Joel starts this week’s episode by saying they’re going to do another Gamera movie.
+But then, everyone seems shocked when the Mads say that they’re doing another Gamera.

 • The opening feels very much like a season one segment.